tidev/appc-tasks/README.md

   runTaskAction() {
     // this.inputFiles contains every file under the source directory for (let inputFile of this.inputFiles) {
-      // process your input files and write them to outputDirectory }
+      // Do your stuff, e.g. process inputFiles and write them to outputDirectory }
   }
 }